Afternoon Tea Party Sandwiches

 I am not sure why, but cucumber sandwiches just seem to hit the spot for me!
 Others absolutely hate them but do try and make some for yourself.
 You might try experimenting with the cucumber.
 Once cut into thin slices, place them in a colander and sprinkle over some salt.
 Leave for up to 30 minutes.
 The salt helps draw out the flavour.

 My other, very simple favourites are plain tomato, smoked ham or egg mayonnaise.
 None has a strong flavour and nor are they intended to fill you up.
 It is merely food to partake with tea.

-One of my strongest memories from my childhood was going to collect our new jack russell puppy.
+One of my strongest memories from my childhood was going to collect our new Jack Russell puppy.
 I think I was about ten.
-As it was mid afternoon, tea was served.
-The beautifully presented food brought in on a large tray by our host’s housekeeper.
+As it was mid-afternoon, tea was served.
+The beautifully presented food was brought in on a large tray by our host’s housekeeper.
 The bread of each delicate thin sandwich was cut around a single slice of cucumber.
 The first (and last) time I have been served round sandwiches!